A not so cool dry June for Invergowrie

 Did June feel cold to you?
 It felt cold to many, perhaps following May and this Spring’s record warm temperatures.

-In fact it was only the 26th coldest June on record at the James Hutton Institute’s Invergowrie campus since 1954.
+In fact it was the 35th coldest June at our Invergowrie campus since records began in 1954.

 While cool, it was drier than normal, with below average rainfall.
 Just 39.4 mm of rainfall – 62.8% of the long-term average – made June the 25th driest on record.

-However, the Hutton’s Invergowrie site had almost average sunshine hours, at 158.6 hours of sunshine, just 2.5% below the long-term average.
+However, our Invergowrie site had almost average sunshine hours, at 158.6 hours of sunshine, just 2.5% below the long-term average.

 This was enough to make it the 26th dullest recorded (and the dullest since 2020).